seethersan/productsapi/README.md

-Django 3 project ready to deploy in AWS ElasticBeanstalk (Amazon Linux with python 3.6)
+Django 2 project ready to deploy in AWS Lambda/DynamoDB using Zappa library This serverless project use a DynamoDB table for storing

 **Instructions:**
 1. Create a virtualenv and activate